 Students engaged in the capstone project are expected to develop and present a project plan with tasks, dates and milestones; provide periodic progress reports; prepare a summary video and poster; and ultimately participate in a presentation day that is open to the ICS community and interested community members.
 The capstone is largely student-driven.
 You must demonstrate that you can plan and guide a project to completion.

-How to get Started for Spring 2021
+How to get Started for Fall 2021

 The CRN for the Capstone course (ICS 496) does not appear on the registration system.
 Upon approval of your project, you will receive a CRN so that you can register.
 You should work with a faculty member to develop your project.
 (The Capstone Administrators, Scott Robertson and Guylaine Poisson, can help you find a faculty mentor if necessary.)